 2021 – Present

-The COVID-19 pandemic has brought about a time of collective loss for many of us, whether we realise it or not.
-Stuck in a prolonged state of flux, our everyday lives have changed significantly: loved ones separated, jobs lost, traditional events paused.
-These quieter forms of loss are often unacknowledged, yet we mourn inwardly for them.
+The COVID-19 pandemic brought about a time of collective loss for many of us, whether we realised it or not.
+Stuck in a prolonged state of flux, our everyday lives changed significantly: loved ones were separated, jobs lost, traditional events paused.
+These quieter forms of loss often go unacknowledged, yet we mourn inwardly for them.

 These cycles of hidden grief are eerily familiar for adult Third Culture Kids (ATCKs) like myself.
 Returning to Singapore in 2020, amidst the pandemic, I was confronted with yet another time of transition, and my own historical experience with loss as an ATCK.
 I sought to process this period of liminality the best way I knew how: making art.

 In doing so, I started ‘lost in transition’, an ongoing, travelling three-part project that seeks to recycle paper from specific remnants of my past and present, and make new paper together with others, over conversations about life, loss and everything in-between.

 1-7 March 2021

 For a week in March 2021, the HEARTH 2.0 space at Art Outreach was transformed into a workshop and open studio space for this first instalment of lost in transition, thinking about my journey as a TCK and art therapist.

 Part of a month-long residency at dblspce, this second chapter of the lost in transition project sought to explore the present state of flux, and the quiet grief that accompanied our society’s journey through the pandemic.